Amra-Shaikh/FindD/README.md

 ## Overview

 This project focuses on identifying fraudulent credit card transactions using a dataset of transactions made by European cardholders in September 2013.
-Out of 284,807 transactions, only 492 are fraudulent—highlighting a major class imbalance (0.172%).
+Out of 284,807 transactions, only 492 are fraudulent — highlighting a major class imbalance (0.172%).

 The project aims to develop a classification model that can accurately detect fraudulent transactions using effective data preprocessing, balancing techniques, and hyperparameter tuning.